spasimir21/camera-processor/camera-processor/README.md

 # TODO

 - Fix the output stream freezing when the page is hidden. (using [time-worker](https://www.npmjs.com/package/time-worker) and OffscreenCanvas)
-- Pause CameraProcessor when there are no output streams active.
 - Implement some kind of API for resizing CanvasSources and getting their ImageData back.
 (Will be useful for FrameAnalyzers and FrameRenderers)
 - Finish implementing WebGLRenderMode to allow rendering with WebGL.